 Your Ultimate Guide to eBook Writing

-Is writing an eBook a part of your anticipated bucket list?
+Is eBook writing a part of your anticipated bucket list?
 Then, what are you waiting for?
 Start today!
 Though writing a print media book calls for full-length and overhauling time, eBook writing can be your cup of tea.
-Accordingly, this blog is meant to simplify your overwhelming thoughts and provide you a complete guide to eBook writing.
+This blog is meant to simplify your overwhelming thoughts and provide you with a complete guide to eBook writing.

 Keep reading!
 Keep Writing!
 And sway the world with your own eBook!